 Filling Your Belly: Hungry yet?
 Instead of sitting down in a restaurant somewhere, do as the Perugini do—eat on the Steps!!!
 For lunch on the Steps, we recommend one of Perugia’s three main food groups (for students): a panino, a pizza to-go, or a kebab.
-For a panino: the small grocery store on Via Bartolo.
-If you are facing the side door of the cathedral (the one that opens on the Steps) and could jump right over the church, you’d land right on front of it.
+For a panino: la Bottega di Perugia in Piazza Morlacchi – facing the Duomo, go left and then turn right, follow the street until your reach Piazza Morlacchi.
 The paninis are great quality AND the cheapest.
 The owner and his son are the friendliest people, immediately making you feel at home.
 For pizza to-go: check out Pizza Mediterranea (around the side of the cathedral but head right into the other small parking lot/piazza, Piazza Piccinino) and ask for your pizza “da portare via” to get the take out box instead of a table.
-For a kebab: Try Istanbul kebab, right across from the grocery store above.
+For a kebab: Try the first going down in via Ulisse Rocchi.

 The Aqueduct: After you’ve enjoyed your meal on the steps (and gotten a bit sunburned), make your way to the Aqueduct to get some leisurely exercise.
 Get up from the steps and walk to the right, past the fountain, and keep making right until you’re in Via Baldeschi, then keep your eyes peeled on the left for a steeply-descending street called Via Appia.
 Head down and then onto Via dell’Acquedotto, which used to bring an aqueduct that brought water to the fountain.
 Enjoy the walk on the aqueduct, and remember this is a stroll not a sprint.
 Beauty is not lost on the Italian people, nor should it be lost on you.